ShaoyiLu/CSE701FinalProject/README.md

 - Verifies that all characters without the sign are digits; otherwise, also need to throws a `std::invalid_argument` exception.
 - Extracts the numbers in reverse order and stores them in the `number` vector.
 - Removes leading zeros using the `removeLeadingZero` method and resets the `isNegative` flag if the resulting number is zero.
+- The numbers are stored in reverse order to match the natural flow of mathematical calculations, usually from the least significant digit, to the ones digit, to the most significant digit.
+This design simplifies the implementation of addition, subtraction, and multiplication algorithms.

 **Example:**
 ```cpp